CarolineChirenje/SmartLoans/SmartSave/wwwroot/bower_components/bower_components/morrisjs/README.md

 Fork, hack, possibly even add some tests, then send a pull request :)

-Remember that Morris.js is a cofProductscript project.
-Please make your changes in the `.cofProduct` files, not in the compiled javascript files in the root directory of the project.
+Remember that Morris.js is a coffeescript project.
+Please make your changes in the `.coffee` files, not in the compiled javascript files in the root directory of the project.

 ### Developer quick-start